cons0le7/Grabber/README.md

 - Create a tunnel to expose your server to the web with serveo.
 - Output a link where the server can be accessed.

-Set admin login credentials by editing lines 10 & 11 in `server3.js`.
 Copy the link and send to test device.

 From test device:
 - Accept location permissions